Click on the department link to go directly to its listing.

 RETURN TO TOP

-Pamela Sheils teaches English 1.
+Pamela Sheils teaches Advanced English 1 and English 1.
 She holds a BA in English and an MA in Curriculum both from Cleveland State.
 She also has an Endorsement in Gifted and Talented Learners.
-Before joining LHS in 2015, Mrs. Sheils taught language arts and social studies at Harding and Emerson Middle Schools for nine years.
-Prior to coming to Lakewood, she taught at Holy Name High School.
-Mrs. Sheils is the assistant director of the LHS Barnstormers.
+Before joining LHS in 2015, Mrs. Sheils taught 6th-8th grade gifted and talented language arts and social studies at Harding Middle School for five years.
+Prior to that, she taught 7th and 8th grade at Emerson Middle School and Harding for three years.
 She served as a Drama Club, Power of the Pen and Mock Trial adviser during her time at Harding and Emerson.
+Prior to coming to Lakewood, Mrs. Sheils taught at Holy Name High School where she taught English, creative writing and drama.
+She also served as adviser for Holy Name's drama, literary magazine and music ministries groups .
 RETURN TO TOP

 Debbie Udovic teaches English Language Learners.
 She holds a BS in Education in Special Education K-12, and Elementary Education K-8.
 She has taught in the Lakewood Schools 43 years, teaching Special Ed at Lakewood High, Harding, and Madison Elementary.
 She was a longtime elementary teacher at Lincoln.
 She is director for Muskingum University’s TESOL Summer Camp, and an ELS tutor at Emerson After School ASIA tutoring program and summer camp.
 Past accomplishments include: Lakewood City Schools Elementary Teacher of the Year, Martha Holden Jennings Scholar, OTES evaluator and obtaining Ohio National Board Certification.
 RETURN TO TOP

 Cassandra Alanen is the department facilitator.
-She teaches Pre-Calculus and Algebra 2.
+She teaches Advanced Pre-Calculus and Geometry.
 She holds a BA from Kent State University and an MA in Mathematics from Cleveland State.
 Before joining LHS in 2000, she was a teacher at Lake Catholic High School.
 She is a former cheerleading and gymnastics coach.
 RETURN TO TOP

 Kirk Culler teaches Geometry, Advanced Geometry and Math Lab.
 He holds a BA from Malone University and an MA from Kent State University.
 He is a member of the LHS 2.0 Geometry team.
 Mr. Culler joined Lakewood in 2004.
 Before joining LHS, he taught Math at Stow High School and served as the JV basketball coach.
 Mr. Culler also taught at Eastlake North High School where he was the varsity basketball coach.
 RETURN TO TOP